Citation, DOI, disclosures and article data

 At the time the article was created The Radswiki had no recorded disclosures.View The Radswiki's current disclosures

-Scar endometriosis is a term given to endometriosis occurring in a Cesarian section scar.
+Scar endometriosis is a term given to endometriosis occurring in a cesarian section scar.
 It can be located in the skin, subcutaneous tissue, rectus muscle/sheath, intraperitoneally, or in the uterine myometrium (within uterine scar).

-The reported incidence of abdominal scar endometriosis following Cesarean section is 0.03-0.6% 6.
+The reported incidence of abdominal scar endometriosis following cesarean section is 0.03-0.6% 6.

 Patients may complain of tenderness to palpation and a raised, unsightly hypertrophic scar.
 Most patients have cyclical pain (up to 70%) 5.
 The pain is usually intermittent and associated with the patient's menstrual cycle but it may be constant in nature.
 Some reports state that only as low as 20% of the patients exhibited cyclical symptoms.
-The overlying skin may be hyperpigmented due to deposition of hemosiderin.
+The overlying skin may be hyperpigmented due to the deposition of hemosiderin.
 Some patients may be asymptomatic 4.

-It is thought to be caused by implantation of endometrial stem cells at the surgical site at the time of uterine surgery.
+It is thought to be caused by the implantation of endometrial stem cells at the surgical site at the time of uterine surgery.

 For general imaging features of endometriosis: refer to the parent article.